k2view-academy/K2View-Academy/articles/99_Broadway/25_broadway_flow_window_run_and_debug_flow.md

 - Clicking **Run Flow** to run the entire flow and display the results.
 - Clicking **Debug Play** whereby the flow stops at the first break point and continues when clicking **Debug Step**.

-Note: Always save the flow before executing the Run and Debug Flow processes.
-When a [flow example](/articles/99_Broadway/17_tutorial_and_flow_examples.md) is opened, run or debugged, a local copy of the flow is saved in the Fabric project.
+Note that running the flow or debugging it saves a local copy of the flow in the Fabric project.
+If the changes were done to the flow, they will be automatically saved even if they were not saved explicitly.
+For example, when a [Tutorial flow](/articles/99_Broadway/17_tutorial_and_flow_examples.md) is run or debugged, a local copy of the flow is saved in the Fabric project.

 The [Main menu](/articles/99_Broadway/18_broadway_flow_window.md#main-menu) of the Broadway flow is at the top of the window and has the following options: